-A domain analysis on the family of networked sensors based on UC Berkeley motes [14] identifies a set of primitive components of the family.
-The set includes three hardware components: H- CLK, H-SEN, and H-NET, and two software components: S-SEN and S-NET, which have been defined in Section 3.
-We have verified H-CLK, H-SEN, and H-NET with FormalCheck and we have also verified S-SEN and S-NET with ObjectCheck.
-The time and memory usages for these verification runs are shown in Table 1.
-The prop-
+A domain analysis on the family of networked sensors based on UC Berkeley motes (Hill et al., 2000) identifies a set of primitive components of the family.
+The set includes three hardware components: H-CLK, H-SEN, and H-NET, and two software components: S-SEN and S-NET, which have been defined in Section 3.
+We have verified H-CLK, Table 1